muratk5n/thirdwave/en/README.md

 Employees already forgo some of their freedoms when they join a company..
-A company can require its employees to be present at certain locations for example as its execs see fit.
-But then, if everyone at those locations are not vaccinated, the company could be creating a health risk for its employees -- a risk which they might not be willing to take.
+A company can require its employees to be present at certain locations for example as its execs see fit, but then, during a pandemic if everyone at those locations are not vaccinated, the company could be creating a health risk for them -- a risk which they might not be willing to take.
 So it should be within their rights to require all employees to be vaccinated.

 They could create some bizarre convoluted scheme of course, one for employees with vax, one without vax, but that's just too much of a